dhemery/DHE-Modules/modules/ranger.md

     set by the _LIMIT_ panels.

 - **LIMIT:**
     One end of the _LEVEL_ knob's range.
-    The middle panel sets the knob's upper limit.
-    The lower panel sets the lower limit.
+The middle panel sets the the value of the _LEVEL_ knob's fully clockwise position.
+The lower panel sets the the value of the _LEVEL_ knob's fully counterclockwise position.

 - **UNI / BI:**
     The voltage range of the associated _LIMIT_ knob.